-The Executive is made up of the Leader and seven Portfolio Holders.
-Key decisions are required to be published in advance in the Executive's Forthcoming Decisions List, and are generally discussed in a meeting open to the public.
+The Leader appoints a deputy leader and up to nine councillors to the Executive.
+Key decisions are required to be published in advance in the Executive's Forthcoming Decisions List and are generally discussed in a meeting open to the public.
 This list is published monthly.